-We love to grow and harvest our own pumpkins to freeze pumpkin puree’ from them in mason jars.
-There are always a lot of pumpkin seeds left for us to roast and enjoy.
+Part of the joy of roasting pumpkin seeds is growing the pumpkins and harvesting those seeds.
+We love to grow and harvest our own pumpkins.
+We try to use all of the pumpkin and not let anything go to waste.
+We like to freeze pumpkin puree’ in mason jars.
+After harvesting Pumpkins there are always a lot of pumpkin seeds left for us to roast and enjoy.

-I’ve written all about how to harvest, cure, and store your pumpkins so they will be ready for you to process them when it is time!
+You can learn all about how to harvest, cure, and store your pumpkins so they will be ready for you to process when the time is right.

-They are always delicious and get eaten up way too fast.
-Maybe I should start stashing a little away so I have a midnight snack.
+Roasted pumpkin seeds are always delicious and get eaten up way too fast.
+I’m thinking that I should start stashing a little away so that I can enjoy a midnight snack.
 I don’t think my family would appreciate that much though.

 How to roast pumpkin seeds

-Now, we spread them in a single layer on a baking sheet and baked them at 325º for about 15-20 minutes.
+Next, spread the pumpkin seeds in a single layer on a baking sheet and bake them at 325º for about 15-20 minutes.
 You want them to be a nice golden brown.
-Don’t they just look delicious?
+Perfectly roasted pumpkin seeds are hard to beat.

 There you have it!
 So simple and delicious!

 That’s it!
-That’s how simple and easy it is to roast pumpkin seeds for a delicious and healthy snack!
+That’s how simple and easy it is to roast pumpkin seeds for a delicious and healthy fall treat!

 - Pumpkin seeds